usama-ak/RNA_angles_prediction_project/README.md

 This code performs RNA angle prediction using RNN-based models for both binary and multiple class classification.

 ## Requirements
-The requitements are specified in the `requirements.txt` file.
+The requirements are specified in the `requirements.txt` file.

 ## Usage